opencivicdata/docs.opencivicdata.org/proposals/drafts/reconciliation.rst

 Rationale
 =========

-Different publishers of civic data often release data about the same people or organizations.
-However, the data almost never use the same identifiers.
-An end user who wants to use multiple data sources--say researching the relation between campaign finances and electoral success--has to do all the work of figuring out which records are about the same people and organizations.
+Publishers of civic data often release data about the same set of people and organizations.
+Different sources almost never use the same identifiers, leaving it to end users to attempt to combine data.

-This record linkage task acts as major obstacle between the civic data and the ultimate task that data users want to accomplish.
+This record linkage task is difficult and, at scale, is beyond the ability and resources available to most data users.
+This obstacle prevents many of the uses that civic data publishers would like their data to enable.

-A reconciliation service would allow data publishers to coordinate, in a loosely coupled way, to use the same identifiers to refer the same people and organizations--removing this barrier for our data users.
+A reconciliation service would allow data publishers to coordinate, in a loosely coupled way, to use the same identifiers to refer the same people and organizations--removing obstacle for data users.

 Implementation